Email FacebookTwitterMenu burgerClose thin

 Who Should Get a Living Trust in Ohio?

 The idea that living trusts are just for the wealthy is a myth.
 In a state like Ohio that has not adopted the Uniform Probate Code, even a relatively small estate could benefit from a living trust.
-There are some estates, though, that will undergo a simplified probate process in Ohio — namely any estates worth less than $35,000 or estates worth less than $100,000 where the surviving spouse inherits everything.
+There are some smaller estates, though, that will undergo a simplified probate process in Ohio — namely any estates worth less than $35,000 or estates worth less than $100,000 where the surviving spouse inherits everything.
 For these estates, a living trust might not be worth the time or money.
+1

 Other reasons not to get a living trust are simply that living trusts can be more complicated and likely more expensive to set up than a will.
 Living trusts also have a greater potential to cause complications for your family after you die, as they allow more time for a legal challenge.
 Whether or not you decide to get a living trust, remember that everyone needs an estate plan.